Looking for a local, pick-your-own farm in Vermont? Scroll down this page and you will see the U-Pick farms in Vermont,

 Dover Road and travel 6/10's of a mile the Farm Entrance sign is on

-Click here..
+the right.
+Click here for a map and directions..
 Crops are usually available in June, July, August,

 September, October, November, December.
 Open: 7 Days a Week 9am to

 5pm.
 We use natural practices, but are not yet certified Organic.